bcit-ci/CodeIgniter/user_guide_src/source/tutorial/create_news_items.rst

 Create news items
 #################

-You now know how you can read data from a database using CodeIgnite, but you haven't written any information to the database yet.
+You now know how you can read data from a database using CodeIgniter, but you haven't written any information to the database yet.
 In this section you'll expand your news controller and model created earlier to include this functionality.